winglang/wing/docs/docs/04-standard-library/02-std/api-reference.md

 tryAt(index: num): <T>
 ```

-Try to get the value at the given index.
+Get the value at the given index, returning nil if the index is out of bounds.

 ###### `index`<sup>Required</sup> <a name="index" id="@winglang/sdk.std.Array.tryAt.parameter.index"></a>